LucasDelfino92/morrowindsharp/setup.md

 ### Installing and configuring shaders

 MGE XE receives constant support from the dedicated modding community, generally in the form of new and better shaders.
-For the purpose of this guide, I'll refer you to the ones I personally use.
-Please note that shaders tend to be performance intensive.
-If your machine has considerably better specs than mine (listed in the home page) then you should be able to play just fine.
+Please note that shaders tend to be performance intensive, particularly the **specialprocess** and **16 Lights Shaders Alpha** shaders.
+If your machine has considerably better specs than mine (listed in the home page) then you should be able to enjoy the game just fine.

 The following shaders will be manually installed through Mod Organizer 2.